Skip to main content

 Pãozinho

-Portuguese bread rolls served fresh from bakeries.
-Used for sandwiches or eaten with butter and jam for breakfast.
+Portuguese-style bread rolls, sold fresh from the bakery.
+People split them for sandwiches or eat them with butter and jam at breakfast.

 Allergens: